I love travelling in Asia. I've visited Cambodia, Laos, Indonesia, Thailand, and the Philippines. I hope you enjoy my articles.

-My minibus was more than an hour late and then we waited for nearly 1.5 hour to have enough passengers.
-It was a ‘typical’ ride in Laos, one person had a live pig in a ‘bag’ on board and we had to make a lot of long stops.
+My minibus was more than an hour late and then we waited for nearly 1.5 hours to have enough passengers.
+It was a ‘typical’ ride in Laos, one person had a live pig in a ‘bag' on board, and we had to make a lot of long stops.

 It’s also just a short boat ride away from Muang Ngoi Mai, making it easy to visit both towns.